melisacar/monthly-scrape/README.md

     pg-data:
 ```

-- Error Handling
+- **Error Handling**

-SQL IDE error message `password authentication failed for user "postgres"` while reconnecting to your database (Can have multiple reasons for that, see below for what I faced and how I fixed):
+SQL IDE error message `password authentication failed for user "postgres"` while reconnecting to your database (Can have multiple reasons for that, see below for a temporary solution):

 - Identify the Process Using Port number:
     - This command will **show** you the process ID (PID) that is using the port. (in my case: 141)